 Accessing the Rail Corridor

 KiwiRail manages over 4,000 kilometres of track throughout New Zealand.
 The tracks and the land surrounding the tracks is called the rail corridor.
-To ensure people working within the rail corridor are kept safe, you must have a valid permit to be on the rail corridor.
+To ensure people working within the rail corridor are kept safe, you must have a valid Permit to Enter the rail corridor.